summit-webapp/summit/README.md

 ## Contributing

-Summit is one of the kind open source Ecommerce App.
+Summit is one-of-a-kind open source Ecommerce App.
 The main purpose of this repository is to continue evolving and making Ecommerce simpler for businesses, making it faster and easier to use.

 ## Reporting Bugs